Who We Are

 In the late sixties, a young New York theatrical designer named Jack Doepp took an interest in the vacant 1847-built facility on Washington Street in Bath.
 Sagadahoc Preservation, Inc., a non-profit that saved the former Congregational Church from urban renewal destruction, owned the venerable old building.
 Jack bought the old building and soon formed the Performing Arts Center of Bath (PACB).
 With an all-volunteer staff, PACB began presenting concerts and plays for mid-coast audiences.

 No one would refer to this new venture as PACB.
 The name did not stick.
 Therefore, the Chocolate Church Arts Center (CCAC) was incorporated and received 501(3)(c) status in 1977.
-Over the ensuing 40 years the CCAC has presented graphic, visual, and performing arts to midcoast Maine while preserving and protecting its historic home.
+Over the ensuing 40 years the CCAC has presented graphic, visual, and performing arts to midcoast Maine while preserving and protecting its historic home, the former Central Church built in 1847.

 A sense of community has been central to the Chocolate Church since it opened its doors in 1977 and community involvement is what keeps the doors open today.
 All are welcome and everyone will be entertained.